by: Kimberly Davis

 - Language Block I: 2 weeks

-Phase IV- approx. 8 to 12 weeks (depending on language assignment)
+Phase IV – approx. 8 to 12 weeks (depending on language assignment)

 A soldier’s language assignment is given out after successful completion of the SFAS course.
-Like the MOS assignments, test scores are taken into consideration when an assignment is made.
-The languages and length of training for each are as follows:
+Like the MOS assignments, test scores are considered when an assignment is made.

 - Category 1- Spanish and French: 8 weeks